 Project:BRIDGES General Body Meetings

-Project:BRIDGES members must attend at least 2 meetings.
-Meetings will be:
+Project:BRIDGES members must attend at least 3 meetings.
+Meetings TBD.

 Multilingual Resources for Students/Families:

 - U.S. Committee for Refugees and Immigrants: Health, Family Strengthening, Financial Literacy

 - Vocabulary picture guides for hotel housekeeping and other employment resources from Higher Advantage